Bryan Bracey

-Bryan Patrick Bracey (born August 5, 1978) is an American former basketball player.
+Bryan Patrick Bracey (born August 5, 1978) is an American-Irish former professional basketball player.
 He played college basketball at the University of Wisconsin–Platteville, Malcolm X College, and the University of Oregon.
 In 2001, he finished second in the Pac-10 in points per game and was selected to the All-Pac-10 first team.
-He was drafted in the second round (57th pick overall, the last pick) of the 2001 NBA Draft by the San Antonio Spurs.
+He was drafted in the second round (57th pick overall, the last pick) of the 2001 NBA draft by the San Antonio Spurs.

 Early life and college

 Bracey was born in Chicago and graduated from Oak Park High School at Oak Park, Illinois in 1996.
 Bracey also has Irish citizenship.
 He played at University of Wisconsin–Platteville, under Bo Ryan, his first year after high school and contributed 4 points in the only game he saw the floor.
 He attended Malcolm X College, part of the City Colleges of Chicago, before transferring to the University of Oregon in 1999.
 In 2001, Bracey finished second in the Pac-10 with 18.6 points per game, led the Oregon Ducks with 7.1 rebounds per game, and was named to the All-Pac-10 first team.
 In January 2001, he was named Pac-10 Conference player of the week after averaging 25.5 points and 9 rebounds in two games.